 Improving Federal Programs that Serve Tribes and Their Members - High Risk Issue

-Concerns about ineffective federal administration of Indian education and healthcare programs and federal mismanagement of energy resources held in trust for tribes and their members has resulted in the designation of federal management of these programs as high risk.
+Concerns about ineffective federal administration of Indian education and healthcare programs and federal mismanagement of energy resources held in trust for tribes and their members has resulted in the designation of federal management of these programs as high risk in 2017.

 - IHS provides limited and inconsistent oversight of the quality of care provided in its federally operated facilities.
-As a result, the agency cannot ensure that patients receive quality care.
+As a result, the agency cannot ensure that its patients are receiving quality health care.

-- IHS does not require its area offices to inform IHS headquarters if they distribute program increase funds to local Purchase Referred Care (PRC) programs using different criteria than the PRC allocation formula suggested by headquarters.
-As a result, IHS may be unaware of additional funding variation across areas.
+- IHS does not require its area offices to inform headquarters if they distribute program funds to local Purchase Referred Care (PRC) programs using different criteria than headquarters recommends.
+These programs pay for patient services provided by external providers when services are not accessible or available at an IHS or tribal facility.
+As a result, IHS may be unaware of additional variation in the allocation of resources for patient services across areas.

-- An insufficient workforce has been the biggest impediment to ensuring patients could access timely primary care through the Indian health care system, according to IHS.
-Over 1,550 vacancies for health care professionals exist throughout the IHS health care system including: physicians, dentists, nurses, pharmacists, physician assistants, and nurse practitioners.
+- An insufficient workforce has been the biggest impediment to ensuring patients can access timely primary care through the Indian health care system.
+There are over 1,550 vacancies for health care professionals throughout the IHS health care system—including for physicians, dentists, nurses, pharmacists, physician assistants, and nurse practitioners.
+As of November 2017, the overall vacancy rate for providers at IHS averaged 25 percent.

 - Access to timely primary care at some health care facilities serving Indian communities is hindered by outdated medical and telecommunications equipment.